The Magic Machine

 Joel composed 10 original songs for Phantom of the Opry, which was staged at Ottawa's Gladstone Theatre in February, 2017.
 Joel acted as musical director and band leader for the show, which boasted a four piece band and a 7 member cast/chorus!
 Big sound means big fun!

 Joel is the co-host of The Monday Special Blend on CKCU FM, as well as the Tuesday Open Mic night at Live! on Elgin!
-He is on the planning committee for the Altered Forest music festival, and sits on the Board of Directors for the Ottawa Music Industry Coalition.
+Since 2018, he has sat on the Board of Directors for the Ottawa Music Industry Coalition.

 The Ghost Lights